wutianqidx/Medical-Text-Generation-EEG-Transformer/README.md

 # Medical-Text-Generation-EEG-Transformer

 This repo contains Pytorch implementation of CNN+Transformer on medical text generation.
 Electroencephalogram(EEG)is widely used for medical professionals to identify possible brain disorders.
 However, manual EEG report creation can be time-consuming and error-prone.
 To combat these issues, we proposed an automatic approach to generate EEG reports using Transformers.
 We named our model EEG Transformers, and it consists of three parts: the EEG encoder, the Transformer encoder, and the Transformer decoder.
 Although our model has not achieved state-of-the-art performance, it still produces promising results.
+Detailed information can be found on [`report.pdf`](./report.pdf)

 # Dataset